 In Advanced Placement English Language and Composition, you are a reader and writer, honing your skills on 3 fronts: rhetorical analysis, argumentation, and synthesizing sources.
-These 3 approaches help you think deeply about how ideas are crafted into writing, and also about the people and purposes behind those ideas.
+These 3 approaches help you think deeply about how ideas are crafted into writing, and also about the people and purposes behind those ideas that create meaningful context..

-As a critical reader, you analyze how an author deliberately plans and arranges their work - how they make rhetorical choices using diction, syntax, figurative language, etc. - to shape the text's meaning and purpose.
+As a critical reader, you analyze how an author deliberately plans and arranges their work - how they use rhetorical choices such diction, syntax, figurative language, etc. - to shape a text's meaning and purpose.
 You read from a wide-range of mostly non-fiction works because non-fiction has high stakes in real society: persuasion, legislation, justice, culture, and so on.
 Genres include long-form essays, speeches, historical documents, journalistic articles and editorials, visual compositions, and advertising copy.